 Recovery meals and snacks should contain carbohydrate (fuel), protein (for muscle repair and development) and plenty of fluids and electrolytes to replace sweat losses.
 Plenty of vegetables should also be included to complete nutrition recovery and support gut and immune health.

 - Flavoured milk + handful trail mix

 - Wraps with chicken, cheese, avocado and salad

 - Pasta with bolognaise sauce and side salad

 - Homemade pita pizzas with ham, cheese + veggies

-- Be prepared Unexpected situations (e.g. rain, long previous game) can delay the start of matches.
-It is a good idea to have a back up store of carbohydrate rich foods in your tennis bag so that you can top up fuel stores as needed while you wait.
+Be prepared: Unexpected situations (e.g. rain or prolonged previous match) can delay the start of matches.
+It is a good idea to have a backup store of carbohydrate rich foods in your tennis bag so that you can top up fuel stores as needed while you wait.

 Increasing muscle mass: Young athletes who are still growing should aim to get meet their nutrition and protein needs from carefully planned and timed meals and snacks rather than supplements.